 A pump can either make or break your system in the long run.
 We usually don’t recommend skimping out on this, but we’ll go through some decent budget options as well.
-With all that said, here are five of the best D5 pump options for custom PC water cooling in 2021.
+With all that said, here are five of the best D5 pump options for custom PC water cooling.
 If either of these choices turns you off, you may also look for easy-to-install and manage AIO liquid coolers for your gaming PC.

 EKWB is the top brand when it comes to enthusiast water cooling components.
 There’s a good reason for that too.
 They happen to excel in terms of quality, and their products have a longer life overall.
 Their EK-XTOP Revo D5 Pump is no different.

 As the name itself implies, this pump uses the popular D5 model.
 The D5 pump is tried and true, and many professionals swear by it.
 If you’ve lurked in online water cooling communities, you know that D5 and DDC are two of the most popular pump styles.
 Suffice to say, this is a high-performance pump that comes with black sleeved cables.

 It has a maximum flow of 1500L/h, which happens to be more than enough for most enthusiast-grade rigs.
 The maximum pressure head is rated at 3.9m.
 It uses a 4-pin PWM cable for the signal.
 The fan connector has a length of 60 centimeters.
 If you want to hook up the RGB, you’ll need to find a 4-pin 12V RGB header on your motherboard.

 The lighting isn’t all that bright, but it does look good if your case already has a lot of RGB.
 Performance, as expected, is phenomenal.
 We’ve come to admire that EKWB always focuses on performance first.
 Hence, this pump is no different.
 It pumps a lot of water and is also very quiet.
 It might be a bit pricey, but this is hands down, the best overall D5 pump out there.